tuan072090/tuan072090/README.md

 ### Hi there 👋
 I am Tuan Nguyen, a full-stack software developer, with 8+ years in startup and product companies with vast IT experience.
 Skills include creative problem-solving, self motivated and analytical thinking.

-When technology’s moving too fast, I believe “speed” and “changes” are keys to success.
-That’s why I always try to learn faster and enjoy collaborating with others to gain different perspectives to refine strategies.

 - 🌱 I’m currently learning blockchain and Devops
 - 👯 I’m looking to collaborate on a blockchain team or a blockchain company